tomita-ychr/simple-selenium-checker/README.md

 ```

 ### while directive
 If you specify conditions in the while directive, the specified scenario continues to run while the conditions are satisfied.
+The conditions that can be specified for the "while" directive are the same as those of the "execif" directive.

 ```js
 const scenario = [